rigoudyg/climaf/doc/scripts.rst

 processing stages.
 CliMAF provides some services to the diagnostics, which allows to focus their development on the science.

+The present section explains the basics of such an interfacing.
+The way to use operators is up-to-now described mainly by the :ref:`examples` section

 The main principles for a diagnostic are that :